Make Your Logs Work for You

 foo This is a debug message +0ms

-Logging With Winston
+Winston

 Winston is a flexible logging library for Node.js.
 From its inception, Winston was designed to be simple yet configurable, so it includes support for custom log formats, sending log messages to multiple types of destinations, and colorizing logs.
 Critically, Winston also comes with a feature we’ve been missing in our discussions until now – logging levels.

-No one wants to pick through log messages in the middle of a heated troubleshooting session to figure out whether, at that moment, a particular message is vitally important or inconsequential noise.
+No one wants to pick through log messages in the middle of a heated troubleshooting session to figure out whether, at that moment, a particular message is a vitally important or inconsequential noise.

 The logging levels available in Winston are those from npm.
-Ordered from most important to least important, the corresponding functions are: error, warn, info, verbose, debug, and silly.
+Ordered from most important to least important, the corresponding functions are error, warn, info, verbose, debug, and silly.

-Here is an example of creating a simple logger object with winston that writes a debug and error string:
+Here is an example of creating a simple logger object with Winston that writes a debug and error string:

 const winston = require(‘winston’);